 Add To Favorites

-What pets do you feed, walk, or groom?
+What pets are feed, walked, or groomed?
 Izak, who lives in Lapland, takes care of a reindeer!
-Match animals with owners and their responsibilities while you make and play this game!
+Match animals with owners and their responsibilities by making and playing a matching game!

-Who cares for pets or raises animals?
-Read books such as Izak of Lapland by Maya Angelou to learn more about people who care for animals.
-Imagine you are interviewing the characters in each book, or conduct interviews with people you know.
-Use Crayola® Colored Pencils to record information about animals and their caregivers: where they live, what they do all day, how much space and time the animal needs and the caregiver has.
-If you make a mistake, just erase!
+Have students read books such as Izak of Lapland by Maya Angelou to learn more about people who care for animals.
+Students should use their imagination to interview the characters in each book, or conduct interviews with people they know.
+Use Crayola Colored Pencils to record information about animals and their caregivers: where they live, what they do all day, how much space and time the animal needs and the caregiver has.

-Create matchmaker cards and envelopes.
+Students create matchmaker cards and envelopes.
 With Crayola Scissors, cut a card for each animal.
-Fold the paper into a card.
-Use Crayola Colored Pencils and Multicultural Colored Pencils to draw the animal on the front.
+Fold the construction paper into a card.
+Use Crayola Colored Pencils to draw the animal on the front.
 Write a colorful list of responsibilities for caring for this animal on the inside.

-Display the cards on easels.
+Students display the cards on easels.
 Shuffle all of the envelopes.
 Each classmate takes one envelope.
 Match the caregivers on the envelopes with the animals profiled on the cards.
-If you wish, join together as a team to make the best matches.
+Students can join together as a team to make the best matches.

-Take the game home to play with your family.
+Students can take the game home to play with their family.
 Talk about responsibility and the benefits of sharing tasks with others.
 Discuss pet adoption and why it's important to match animals with suitable owners.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho